-The Greatest World Coin Auction: The Millennia Collection (Part 1)- an Overview & Famous Pieces
+The Greatest World Coin Auction – The Millennia Collection, Part 1: Overview

 The Millennia Collection review - Part One

-On May 26, 2008 Memorial Day, the firm of Ira & Larry Goldberg sold the “Millennia Collection” of world coins from ancient times to the 20th Century including coins from a large number of nations and all continents.
-This one collection realized over $20 million, astonishing !
+On May 26 (Memorial Day), 2008, the firm of Ira and Larry Goldberg sold the “Millennia Collection” of world coins from ancient times to the 20th century – including coins from a large number of nations and almost all continents.
+This one collection realized over $20 million – astonishing!

-Jim Elmen, a long-time, world recognized expert in European coins, estimates that “less than fifty” such King Ferdinand & Queen Isabella gold coins of this issue are known.
-He adds, “it is an excellent coin” overall.
-It sold for $48,300 at the auction, a high price for a gold coin from Spain, but perhaps a reasonable price for an important piece of history.
-Ferdinand & Isabella significantly changed the course of world events.
+Jim Elmen, a long-time world-recognized expert in European coins, estimates that “less than 50” such King Ferdinand and Queen Isabella gold coins of this issue are known.
+The example above sold for $48,300 USD at the auction–a high price for a gold coin from Spain, but perhaps a reasonable price for an important piece of history.
+Ferdinand and Isabella significantly changed the course of world events.
 They unified Spain, defeated foreign forces, terribly expelled groups of innocent people from their societies, and are best known for sponsoring the voyages of Christopher Columbus.
-In many ways, the Millennia collection relates to important events and trends in world history.
+In many ways, the Millennia Collection relates to important events and trends in world history.

-While the Millennia collection will be forever remembered for its breadth, and for showcasing historically important coins, its primary characteristic is quality.
-A substantial number of Millennia collection coins are in the condition rankings for their respective dates and, more importantly, for entire types!
+While it will be forever remembered for its breadth, and for showcasing historically important coins, the Millennia Collection’s primary characteristic is quality.
+A substantial number of Millennia Collection coins are in the condition rankings for their respective dates and, more importantly, for entire types!

-This exact same price was realized by a Spanish-Mexican silver piece in the Millennia collection that is widely regarded as being one of three known of the initial strikings of ‘dollar-size’ silver pieces (Crowns or patterns of Crowns) in the Americas (North, South & Central).
+This exact same price was realized by a Spanish-Mexican silver piece in the Millennia Collection that is widely regarded as being one of three known of the initial strikings of ‘dollar-size’ silver pieces (Crowns or patterns of Crowns) in the Americas (North, South, and Central).
 This piece is believed to have been minted in 1535 or ’36.
 Like the gold coin just mentioned, it was struck at the Mexico City Mint.
-It is hard to grade, though at a glance, it does not seem to have any serious problems and appears decent overall.
+It is hard to grade, though it does not seem to have any serious problems and appears decent overall.

-This Edward III gold coin is certified as “MS-65” by the Numismatic Guaranty Corp.
-(NGC).
-Though an MS-65 rating for a coin from the 1300s is really neat, I contend that its true grade is a mid range MS-66.
+This Edward III gold coin is certified as MS-65 by the Numismatic Guaranty Corporation (NGC).
+Though an MS-65 rating for a coin from the 1300s is really neat, I contend that its true grade is a mid-range MS-66.
 The details and centering of the strike are excellent.
 Zero contact marks and zero scratches are noticeable under five-times magnification.
-Even under twenty-time magnification, only slight imperfections can be found.
+Even under 20x magnification, only slight imperfections can be found.
 It probably has never been cleaned.
 It has perhaps been lightly dipped just once, and has naturally and evenly retoned.
 The touches of orange-russet toning, especially about the outer design elements, are especially appealing.
 It is hard to imagine a gold coin from the 1300s being of higher quality.
 It is more than very attractive and is pleasantly startling.

 While the standard gold coins of Edward III are not very rare, Queen Anne ‘Vigo’ Five Guineas gold coins are Great Rarities.
-Please see my separate CoinLink article about the one in this sale, which is lot #354.
 For this ‘Vigo’ Five Guineas, bidding opened at around $170,000 and several players competed until a telephone bidder beat a collector on the floor and took it for $414,000.
-It is fairly and logically NGC certified ‘MS-61 Prooflike.’
-Most of the coins in the Millennia collection are certified, graded and encapsulated by the NGC.
+It is fairly and logically NGC-certified ‘MS-61 Prooflike’.
+Most of the coins in the Millennia Collection are certified, graded, and encapsulated by NGC.

 This gold piece and related silver pieces commemorate Maximilian’s first marriage, in 1479, to Mary of Burgundy.
 This marriage is important in European history for reasons that are outside the present scope.